 Whom do I contact if I have a problem with my biosafety cabinet (BSC)?

-What is the difference between the surface decontamination I perform each day upon completion of my work and the decontamination service by ENV Services?
+What is the difference between the surface decontamination I perform each day upon completion of my work and the decontamination service by the contracted supplier?

 Upon completion of work, lab staff should decontaminate the interior surfaces of the cabinet by wiping down all accessible surfaces with an appropriate disinfectant.
 Additionally, monthly or as needed, lab staff should remove the cabinet work surface to access and surface disinfect the lower plenum (a.k.a. drain pan).
 These surface decontaminations are needed for proper maintenance of your cabinet and are the responsibility of lab staff.